 Brand yourself with a short elevator pitch about your accounting background and job goals, such as this: “You may remember I worked in accounting for XYZ Corporation.
 I’m actively looking for a similar position.
 I have 10 years of experience in cost accounting, but I’m also considering general accounting jobs.
 Do you know of any companies that are hiring?”

-4. Set your sites online
+4. Set your sites on your online profile

 On LinkedIn, your profile is part of a basic membership, which is free and gives you access to professionally oriented discussion groups that provide forums for sharing what you know.
 Paid memberships come with features such as InMail — a LinkedIn-based email service — and prioritized job applications.

-5. Map your moves
+5. Map your moves, if you’re willing

-6. Rely on a recruiter
+6. Rely on a recruiter to improve your odds

 There’s an obvious downside to job boards: They're impersonal — unlike working with staffing professionals who are willing and eager to invest time learning about you, your skills and your preferences.
 Having a specialist on your side for your accounting jobs search is just one of the benefits of working with staffing agency.